-Introduction: How to Make a PC Ambient Lighting for Cheap
+Introduction: How to Make a PC Ambient Lighting (Inspired by Phillips Ambilight)

 This project was inspired by the Philips Ambilight TVs.
 Ambilight is essentially the inclusion of a LED array around the side of a television, which projects color onto the wall behind the TV.

 Projected colors correspond to the nuances that appear in the onscreen content, which increases your perception of contrast and creates an immersive light display that seems to erase the contours of the screen.

 The idea is to make the same kind of display for computer screens.
 But with every screen being different sizes, we have to create an object unattached to the PC, that would suit with every device and would be more esthetic than a Led strip stick on the PC back.

 Here is everything you will need.

 - A 3D printer (or any other device you could use to create a case for your lighting)

 - A soldering iron

 - 7 LED bars (Found on AliExpress and suitable for the 3D file : TENSTAR ROBOT 8 channel WS2812 5050 RGB LED lights built-in full color-driven development board)

 - An Arduino-type card (We here used an Arduino uno but the housing is made for Arduino Nano)